Paul Tangi Mhova Mkondo: Indigenous commercial farming

-Mkondo, as Vice-President – Affirmative Action of the IBDC organisation, was a founding father of the indigenisation and black economic empowerment of the Zimbabwean economy alongside similar business moguls and tycoons as Ben Mucheche (President), John Mapondera (Former President), Strive Masiyiwa, Chemist Siziba (former president), Jane Mutasa (IBWO), and James Makamba.
-This group worked on indigenisation laws with the support of the President Robert Mugabe, Vice-Presidents Simon Muzenda and Joshua Nkomo which formed the basis of the Indigenisation and Economic Empowerment Act of 2007.
+Mkondo, was the Vice-president for the Affirmative Action of the IBDC organization, he was also a founding father of the indigenization and black economic empowerment of the Zimbabwean economy alongside similar business moguls such as Ben Mucheche (President), John Mapondera (Former President), Strive Masiyiwa, Chemist Siziba (former president), Jane Mutasa (IBWO), and James Makamba.
+This group worked on indigenization laws with the support of the President Robert Mugabe, and the Vice-presidents Simon Muzenda and Joshua Nkomo, the group formed the basis of the Indigenization and Economic Empowerment Act of 2007.

 Death

-Mkondo, was in the intensive care unit (ICU) post surgery for a month, whilst awaiting for his multi-disciplinary international medical consultants to medically air transport him to the reputable Milpark Hospital for stabilization first in South Africa, but their efforts were delayed by the local team.
-Mkondo died on 9 May 2013, in a Harare private hospital called Avenues Clinic in Zimbabwe.
+Mkondo was in the intensive care unit post-surgery for a month whilst waiting for his multi-disciplinary international medical consultants to medically air transport him to the Milpark Hospital for stabilization in South Africa, but their efforts were delayed by the local team.
+Mkondo died on 9 May 2013, in a Harare private hospital titled Avenues Clinic in Zimbabwe.

 Legacy

-Paul Mkondo was the first African insurance executive and financial advisor to be recognised with the elite Life Million Dollar Roundtable International (MDRT).
-In new independent Zimbabwe he officially represented Zimbabwe and presented the new flag to the MDRT Organization with the blessings of the first Prime Minister of Zimbabwe H. E. Robert Mugabe nicknamed Jongwe.
+Paul Mkondo was the first African insurance executive and financial advisor to be recognized with the elite Life Million Dollar Roundtable International (MDRT).
+In the independent Zimbabwe he officially represented Zimbabwe and presented the new flag to the MDRT Organization with the blessings of the first Prime Minister of Zimbabwe H. E. Robert Mugabe, nicknamed Jongwe.
 He was also on the MDRT standing committee.
-Mkondo was the first African President of the Life underwriters association.
+Mkondo was the first African President of the Life underwriters' association.

-Mkondo with VaMutanga were the first pioneering African Indigenous Businessman in Rhodesia to establish a licensed Restaurant and Night Club backed by Amai Mutanga’s Blessing and Prayers.
+Mkondo and VaMutanga were the first pioneering African Indigenous Businessmen in Rhodesia to establish a licensed Restaurant and Night Club backed by Amai Mutanga's Blessing.